Katie Rajan-EdgeIntegrative psychotherapist

 Issues often worked with

-My current rate is £80 per session.
-However, I do offer some concessionary rates.
+My current rate is £70-85 per session depending on time and location.
+I also offer some concessionary rates.

-I am currently working online and face-to-face in Fulham, SW6.
+I am currently working online and face-to-face in Horsham RH12, and Fulham SW6.

 Training and qualifications